luhack-test/slides/content/2023_24/session_1/recon.md

 - The OS running on that device
 - The default apps on the device
 - Information on a target’s locational behaviour
+- They like McDonald’s
-- They like McDonald’sThey are willing to spend 99p on a pickle slice
+- They are willing to spend 99p on a pickle slice

 ---